AleksandrRogov/DynamicsWebApi/README.md

 #### Retrieve a related record data using a single-valued navigation property

-In order to retrieve a related record by a signle-valued navigation property you need to add a prefix "/" to the __first__ element in a `select` array:
+In order to retrieve a related record by a single-valued navigation property you need to add a prefix "/" to the __first__ element in a `select` array:
 `select: ["/ownerid", "fullname"]`.
 The first element must be the name of a [single-valued navigation property](https://msdn.microsoft.com/en-us/library/mt607990.aspx#Anchor_5) and it must contain a prefix "/"; all other elements in a `select` array will represent attributes of __the related entity__.
 Examples: